michal-bures/konkr_web/pages/01-about.md

 **When is the next update coming?**

 Hopefully soon 😉.
-This is a one-man hobby project, so I work on it when I have the spare time and feel like it.
+This is a one-man hobby project, so I work on it when I have the spare time and motivation.
+If you want to help with the motivation part, [join the discord server]({{ site.discord_link }}) and tell me how much you're looking fow.

 **Will it always remain free?**